Hraf-Jr/minitopo/README.rst

-   git clone --recursive https://github.com/cloudflare/quiche.git cd quiche cargo build --release --bin http3-server --bin http3-client
+   git clone --recursive https://github.com/cloudflare/quiche.git cd quiche cargo build --release --bin quiche-server --bin quiche-client

 After compilation, you can use the following binaries in your experiment files: